51CGO/twilight/README.md

 $ ./twilight.py 60

-Increase the brightness
+Increase the brightness by 10%

-$ ./twilight.py +
+$ ./twilight.py +10

-Decrease the brightness
+Decrease the brightness by 5%

-$ ./twilight.py -
+$ ./twilight.py -5

 Set the brightness to last used value